AfshanAlamEngg/mypg-frontend/README.md

-# PG Management System - React Frontend
+# My PG - A Paying Management System - React Frontend

 Welcome to the PG Management System Frontend!
 This project is the React-based frontend for the PG Management System, providing a user-friendly interface for landlords and tenants to manage and book paying guest accommodations.